saturneric/GpgFrontend-Manual/src/content/docs/appendix/system-requirement.md

     This variant ensures compatibility with earlier Windows environments, extending the tool's accessibility and usability.

-- **GnuPG 2.2.0 or Higher:** GpgFrontend integrates with GnuPG for its cryptographic operations, including encryption, decryption, and digital signing.
-GnuPG (version 2.2.0 or newer) is a necessary component to leverage the full capabilities of GpgFrontend.
-Please note, GnuPG 1.x versions are not supported by GpgFrontend due to differences in functionality and support.
+- **GnuPG 2.1.0 or Higher:** GpgFrontend integrates with GnuPG for its cryptographic operations, including encryption, decryption, and digital signing.
+While GpgFrontend supports GnuPG version 2.1.0 or newer, some features may not be fully functional with versions below 2.4.0.
+For the best compatibility and to ensure access to all features, it is strongly recommended to use GnuPG 2.4.0 or higher.
+Please note that GnuPG 1.x versions are not supported due to significant differences in functionality and lack of modern security updates.
-  Users are encouraged to use GnuPG 2.x to ensure compatibility and secure operations.

 By catering to a wide range of operating systems and ensuring backward compatibility with older Windows versions through Qt5 support, GpgFrontend